maths/moodle-qtype_stack/doc/en/Authoring/Question_blocks/Dynamic_blocks.md

 ## Adapt block ##

-The Adapt Block allows you to show or hide sections of text either by clicking a button (`adaptbutton` block) or automatically (`adaptauto` block).
+The Adapt Block allows you to show or hide sections of text either by clicking a button (created with the `adaptbutton` block) or automatically (controlled by the `adaptauto` block).
 This functionality works anywhere you can use CASText, including in feedback nodes.

 Each Adapt Block requires a unique ID.
 You can reference this ID in an `adaptbutton` or `adaptauto` block using the attributes `show_ids` and `hide_ids`.

 ### Adaptbutton

 With the `adaptbutton` block you can control the visibility of `adapt` blocks with a press of a button.
 The button needs a `title` attribute.
-Note: Using Language blocks is not yet supported.
+Note: Using Language blocks within titles is not yet supported.
 When a user clicks the button, the system shows and hides `adapt` blocks corresponding to the `show_ids` and `hide_ids` attributes and saves this action in an input you can set with the `save_state` attribute.
 You can control multiple adapt blocks by separating IDs with semicolons, e.g. `hide_ids='1;2;3'`.